Anu1601CS/reverse-attack/README.md

 # reverse-attack
-Reverse shell atack using python and control client PC
+Reverse shell atack using python and control client PC.
+This supports multihreading.